School Name

 Regularly top of the academic league tables, Brighton College is a fantastically well-equipped school far away from the pressures of London.

-With an inclusive and progressive philosophy of learning, it aims to produce ambitious children who are ‘at ease with themselves’ and have a lifelong love of learning.
+With an inclusive and progressive philosophy of learning, it aims to produce ambitious children who pursue their passions and interests (there are over 150 clubs and activities available weekly), explore new activities and ideas, and ultimately contribute to their communities.
 Frequently regarded by industry commentators as one of the top co-educational schools in the country, Brighton College fosters a culture based on integrity, kindness and contentment.
-Older students are encouraged to mentor younger children and mix with those outside of their year group.

-Children are also taught to practice kindness to themselves, with well-being a central tenet of the school’s culture.
-Students have access to a 24-hour health and well-being centre, a nutritionist, a cold water therapist and a clinical scientist providing advice on sleep hygiene.
+Older students are encouraged to mentor younger children and mix with those outside of their year group, and children are taught to practice kindness to themselves, with wellbeing a central tenet of the school’s culture.
+Students have access to a 24-hour health and wellbeing centre, a nutritionist, a cold water therapist and a clinical scientist providing advice on sleep hygiene.

 Academics